ceb8/literature_notes/Prominences/Prominences.md

 - 28 hours of x-ray observations of V471 Tauri, .52 day period detached binary system, white dwarf and K dwarf
 - Detected pulsed x-ray flux from the white dwarf with 9.25 min period (❓ intristic to WD?)
 - "Residual soft x-ray flux" detected from K dwarf during WD eclipse   (❓ WD in front of K dwarf?)
+- Pronounced dips in soft x-ray flux at specific orbital phases
+- I found this paper hard to understand

 &nbsp;